 From 1990 on, Proust expanded her area of philosophical interest from logic to mind.
 She addressed the question of how to naturalize representational capacity.
 She then studied action awareness, its impairments in schizophrenia, and the structure of mental agency, a question often viewed with suspicion in cognitive science and in the naturalistic philosophy of mind.
 Using a control view of action, she analyses metacognition as a crucial functional ingredient in mental action (e.g. controlled remembering, perceiving, reasoning), whose functional equivalent for bodily action is motor control through anticipatory sensory feedback.

 Proust was a co-founder of several scientific societies, such as SOPHA (the Society for Analytic Philosophy in the French language), HOPOS (The International Society for the History of Philosophy of Science), ESAP (the European Society for Analytic Philosophy), and ESPP (the European Society for Philosophy and Psychology).
-She presently works at Institut Jean-Nicod, as a Director of Research for Pierre-Gilles de Gennes Foundation, from Ecole Normale Supérieure.
+She presently works at Institut Jean-Nicod, Ecole Normale Supérieure in Paris.
+Since January 2018, she has joined the newly created Scientific Council of National Education chaired by Stanislas Dehaene.
+Together with Sid Kouider, she has been asked to propose innovative pedagogical practices based on metacognitive studies, meant to enhance self-confidence in pupils and fight school unequality.